wizadr/ocvcoin/README.md

 It is modified version of bitcoin and it's pow mechanism.
 Heavy computations are used for resistance to asics.
 It uses the Open CV library for these computations.

+HOW TO MINING WITHOUT INSTALL ANY PROGRAM: [https://youtu.be/6ADEtxtAEyQ](https://youtu.be/6ADEtxtAEyQ)

-HOW TO INSTALL & MINING VIDEO: [https://youtu.be/z3Eh1TgPu78](https://youtu.be/z3Eh1TgPu78)
+HOW TO INSTALL & MINING: [https://youtu.be/z3Eh1TgPu78](https://youtu.be/z3Eh1TgPu78)

 COMMUNITY: [https://bitcointalk.org/index.php?topic=5364831.0](https://bitcointalk.org/index.php?topic=5364831.0)